 a) Early Prophase

-1.The cells become almost round and the cytoplasm becomes viscous.
+1. At first the cells become almost round and the cytoplasm becomes viscous.

-3. Microtubules are arranged in spindle fibre.
+3. Microtubules are arranged in spindle fiber.

 b) Middle Prophase